-Who is it for?It is intended for trainers who have participated in the original TTF Train the Trainer and who are currently conducting skills or safety training.
-Trainers need to have presented at least three courses or trainings for their local since attending the first Train the Trainer course.
+Who is it for?It is intended for trainers who have participated in the original TTF Train the Trainer and who are conducting skills training they design themselves.
+Trainers must have presented at least three courses or trainings and reported these to the TTF for tracking.

-How do people apply?Local unions are invited to nominate up to two IATSE workers from their local.
-Nominees should be IATSE workers who are already conducting safety or skills trainings for your local and have attended the Train the Trainer: Teaching Techniques course.
+How do people apply?Local unions are invited to nominate a trainer from their local.
+If space permits, you may send a second person to attend.
+Nominees must be IATSE workers who have attended the Train the Trainer: Teaching Techniques course and have taught at least three classes since attending the first Train the Trainer session.
 The designated local union officer will complete and submit one application for each trainer in their local.

 Is there a cost?The Training Trust Fund is paying for the cost of three nights of room and taxes at the hotel where the training is held.
 Breakfast and lunch will also be provided by the TTF on days that class is in session.
 As with other courses, the TTF cannot pay for the cost of travel, meals outside of the ones provided, other incidentals, or per diem costs.